NikitaBobylev/block-api-with-frotdend/Readme.md

-# Django Products Reviews with Docker Compose, Makefile, and PostgreSQL
+# Django Personal Blog Api With Nuxt Frontend with Docker Compose, Makefile, and PostgreSQL

 This is a basic api for a personal blog.
 You can create posts, comments, tags for your posts.
 The application uses jwt authorisation.